• HOME

 Depending on the amount you need, you can most likely pre-order them from your local flower shop.

-There are also online shops like The Bouqs, where you can purchase the flowers and assemble them for your DIY wedding bridal bouquet.
+There are also online shops like The Bouqs, where you can purchase flowers and assemble them for your DIY wedding bridal bouquet.

 3. Prep